 - In the office environment, paper will be used sensibly, with measures to re-use and recycle waste paper, and the increased use of electronic communication to reduce the need for paper use.

 - Ensure that no polluting matter enters surface waters or groundwater, will obtain permission before discharging any contaminated water, and before commencing any works we will check the area for endangered species, protected plant species, trees subject to a Tree Preservation Order, and protected archaeology.

 - The mileage and maintenance records of all vehicles will be documented

 - All vehicles in the company fleet are all fitted with trackers & fuel purchases are made with cards connected to an online database.
 This data will be used to measure fuel efficiency.

-- We will use the journey planning module of our service management software to optimise fuel use & efficiency.
+- Use the journey planning module of our service management software to optimise fuel use & efficiency.

-- We will try to use sub-contractors and suppliers who comply with the requirements of our environmental management policy, and will help sub-contractors and suppliers to comply with environmental laws and regulations as much as possible.
+- Try to use sub-contractors and suppliers who comply with the requirements of our environmental management policy, and will help sub-contractors and suppliers to comply with environmental laws and regulations as much as possible.

-- We will use our environmental complaints procedure to process all complaints.
+- Use our environmental complaints procedure to process all complaints.
 A report will be written outlining the causes of the complaint, our response & how we will avoid its reoccurrence.

 - Environmental objectives and targets will be reviewed and set during the annual environmental management meeting.
 Environmental complaints or accidents, significant changes in the company’s work process, including the acquisition of new contracts or the use of new sub-contractors will also result in a review session of all environmental objectives and targets.